“A good school provides a rounded education for the whole person.

 In 2018 we became Surrey County Champions and National Group 1 Champions in Panathlon.
 Our team, led by Miss Hunter & Miss Quinn, travelled to The Copper Box Arena at the London Olympic Park for the National Finals.
 Over 1,000 schools from across the UK entered the Panathlon competition so our team really enjoyed a wonderful time and were rightly thrilled to return home with a trophy and medals:

 Teach Active (formally Maths of the Day) chose Holy Family to be one of their main case study schools to showcase the impact of their teaching & learning programmes.
+In 2020 we officially became a Teach Active Ambassador school.
 The Holy Family case study is a prominent feature at the Teach Active stand during the YST national conference every year as well as being used on the dozens of teacher training programmes run by Teach Active across England and Wales every year.

 Click on the link below to read our case study on the Teach Active website:

 Get Set4PE have asked Holy Family to provide their first case study to further promote the fabulous work they do across the UK in helping over 600 schools deliver high quality PE.
 We are thrilled to be working with them.
 The Get Set team were in school all day on Monday 9th March filming lessons and talking to staff and children.
 Click on the link below to watch our case study video:

 We are thrilled to announce a brand new partnership with The Royal Opera House, Covent Garden London that will see actors and dancers coming to Holy Family to lead teacher training sessions based on their 'Create & Dance' cross-curricular programme.
 We are very proud to be working with such a prestigious world-renowned organisation.
 The sessions will begin during the Spring term 2022.
 Click on the link below for further details about the Create & Dance programme:

 Improving facilities and opportunities for high quality PE